 Although it’s not a busy road, the Stuart Highway is still a highway and there are quite a few petrol stations; there’s no need for carrying cans of fuel with you.
 However, it’s good to fill up whenever you can and whenever the price is reasonable.
 Fuel in Australia is generally cheap (compared to Europe at least); in the cities it’s about 1 to 1.20 AUD.
 On the Stuart Highway, expect to pay up to 1.80 per liter.
 The most expensive petrol station was at one of the Kings Canyon campsites: almost 2.10 Dollars per liter.
 They’re a long way from anywhere there!

 Driving the Stuart Highway is an experience.
 It may seem boring at times, the landscape doesn’t change much – but that’s the interesting thing, isn’t it?
 Like this you can feel and see the vastness of this country and the greatness of its landscape.
 And it’s not only beautiful at day time; at night you can see the whole universe, it seems.
-The air is so clear and dry and usually there are no clouds.
+The air is so clear and dry and usually there are no clouds and, of course, no light pollution.
 Nowhere else did we see night skies like here.